-Lecture with Nobel Prize Winner Takaaki Kajita: Kamioka - Past, Present and Future
+Lecture with Nobel Prize Laureate Takaaki Kajita: Kamioka - Past, Present and Future

 - Date: –17:00